 We “…desire to provide tomorrow’s nurses with the very best opportunities to offer the very best care.” ( Willis, 2012:5)

-The School of Nursing offers courses in: Adult Nursing, Mental Health Nursing, Mental Health Practice, and Children's Nursing which are approved and monitored by nationally recognised professional statutory regulatory bodies.
+The School of Nursing offers courses in: Adult Nursing, Mental Health Nursing and Children's Nursing which are approved and monitored by nationally recognised professional statutory regulatory bodies.
 All of our pre-registration programmes, at both BSc and MSc level, include the academic and clinical education required to become a registered nurse and obtain professional registration with the Nursing and Midwifery Council (NMC) on graduation.

 We offer a range of taught undergraduate and postgraduate modular-based courses and research degrees within a stimulating and contemporary environment, utilising modern study environments and the latest IT and clinical skills facilities.